Yury Kastsiuk

 On December 7, his case was sent to court.

 The trial began on January 10, 2023.
 The case is tried by the judge of the Brest Regional Court Sviatlana Kramianiouskaya.
 According to the prosecution, represented by the prosecutor Aliaksandr Batsiushka, Kastsiuk helped other political prisoners: he asked his acquaintances to open a Polish bank card in order to receive money from the BYSOL and By_help foundations, which he then sent to the relatives of political prisoners.
-He received funds for help from the 'organisations that positioned themselves as human rights groups'.
+He received funds for that financial help from the 'organizations that positioned themselves as human rights organizations'.
 These actions have been qualified as 'Assistance to extremist activities' under Part 1 of Art.
 361-4 of the Criminal Code.

 On January 13, 2023, Yury Kastsiuk was found guilty and sentenced to four years of imprisonment in a general-security penal colony.
+Soon he was transferred to remand prison #6 in Baranavičy, Brest region.

 Addresses of prisons: